 This online class is interactive but asynchronous to better accommodate families' busy and complicated schedules: students can work across time zones, submit assignments, and discuss the week's readings as their schedules permit throughout the day.
-"Bite-Size Literature" is not self-paced, though: there are weekly deadlines with different assignments each week.
+"Bite-Size Literature" is not self-paced, though: there are regular deadlines with different assignments each week.
 Our classroom is a private Google Group forum.

 "Just wanted to say thanks for the bite-sized literature class.
 It has been a good challenge for [my son] and [my husband] and I have enjoyed reading the stories and his answers to the questions."

 "Thank you for providing a large range of author voice's for your students to read from.
 Thanks for challenging them in their vocabulary and comprehension skills too."

 "I just wanted to say thanks for the great feedback on [my son's] essay.
 This was his first real literary essay and he was both underconfident of his writing and resistant to my own suggestions. :) So it was great to not only have a third party reading but also clear, specific suggestions for improving."